Jonathan Harris ’20 President’s Award Winner for Public Art

 The sun makes sound we cannot hear, as the light travels through the atmosphere, reflecting and refracting off everything it touches.
 But what if we could hear it?

-Much like the sun, this composition rises at dawn and sets at dusk, the piece travelling across the campus installation along with it, but Sunpath goes further than that.
+Much like the sun, this composition rises at dawn and sets at dusk, a sound piece that traces the sun’s path as it moves over the campus.

 “The piece will sound very different in September than it will in February,” Harris says, and this difference is due to the way the earth’s relationship to the sun changes throughout the year.

-Harris (classical composition, visual arts minor) drew inspiration for this piece from his daily drive past the new bioswale on the edge of the West 1 parking lot.
+Harris drew inspiration for this piece from his daily drive past the new bioswale on the edge of the West 1 parking lot.
 He’d previously made a body of portraits of the Blind Brook that winds through campus and from which the bioswale diverts water.

 He reached out to Associate Professor of Environmental Studies Ryan Taylor, who shared maps and data captured by a monitoring station in the bioswale.
 “Dr. Taylor pointed out that the solar radiation monitor displayed arcs consistent with the rising and setting of the sun, incrementally interrupted by deep notches that seemed to indicate incidental cloud cover.”
 That stayed with him.